The COURAGE Wellbeing Project

-Details of induction programmes and a wealth of information for new postgraduate researchers can be found on our New Students web pages.
+Details of registration, orientation and induction events and a wealth of information for new postgraduate researchers can be found on the University's New Students web site.

 Personal and Professional Development programmes and events

-There are a number of programmes and events that run throughout the year that can contribute towards your Personal and Professional Development (PPD) requirements.
-A list of these can be found in the PPD Online Directory.
+Details of courses and events that contribute towards your personal and professional development during your research programme can be found in the PPD Online Directory.